Itheum/architecture-diagrams/live_whitepaper.md

 The CareView portal allows the end user (data creator) to link their Ethereum, Polygon, BSC or Avalanche account to their Itheum platform account.
 Once they have done this they can then use the Data DEX to load the raw datasets they have generated and put them up for sale.

-As the data collected via a Itheum program/application is **fully structured and outcome oriented**, for example — Red Heart Challenge data is centered around the self management of Cardiovascular disease management and OKPulse is around the proactive monitoring of Employee health and wellness issues — it is very valuable for a data buyer/consumer who wants to align analytics discovery or outcome analysis around a certain topic.
+As the data collected via a Itheum program/application is **fully structured and outcome oriented**, for example — Red Heart Challenge data is centred around the self management of Cardiovascular disease management and OKPulse is around the proactive monitoring of Employee health and wellness issues — it is very valuable for a data buyer/consumer who wants to align analytics discovery or outcome analysis around a certain topic.

 When this data is grouped together with multiple people who have joined the same program/application via a “Data Coalition (see below)”and augmented with personal data via the “Data Vault (see below)” then the value of the data can grow exponentially as the quantity and quality of the datasets grow.